delthas/autopunch/README.md

 ## How to use

-- **Download the [latest version for Windows 64 bits](https://github.com/delthas/autopunch/releases/latest/download/autopunch.win64.exe) (use this link, not any other download button)**
+- **Download the latest version: for [Windows 64 bits](https://github.com/delthas/autopunch/releases/latest/download/autopunch.win64.exe) or [Windows 32 bits](https://github.com/delthas/autopunch/releases/latest/download/autopunch.win32.exe) (use one of these links, not any other download button)**
 - **Start your peer-to-peer game** *(for Touhou Hisoutensoku players: also run SokuRoll now, if needed)*
 - **Double-click the downloaded executable file to run it**; there is no setup or anything so put the file somewhere you'll remember (doesn't have to be in the game folder)
 - If a Windows Defender SmartScreen popup appears, click on "More information", then click on "Run anyway"